julianlam/feps/fep/c180/fep-c180.md

 The activity is a duplicate of a previous activity which has already been processed by the server, and which has not been reverted with an `Undo` activity or with other activities.
 The `duplicate` property contains the `id` of the previous activity.

 Activity types that are often treated as idempotent and can only be processed once include `Create`, `Delete`, `Follow`, `Accept`, `Reject`, `Add`, `Remove`, `Block`, `Undo`, and `Like`.
 Other activity types like `Announce` are treated as idempotent by some servers.

+Note that this is different from [Duplicate delivery](#duplicate-delivery).Redundant activity is when two different activities that do the same thing are received.
+Duplicate delivery is when the same activity is delivered multiple times.

 #### Approval required